pretix/pretix-docs/docs/guides/widget.md

 </noscript>

 You can embed the pretix Button exactly like the pretix Widget.
-In order to add the pretix Button to your website, add the CSS and JavaScript resources as described under ["Embedding the widget on your website"](widget.md#embedding-the-widget-on-your-website)
+In order to do that, add the CSS and JavaScript resources as described under ["Embedding the widget on your website"](widget.md#embedding-the-widget-on-your-website).
 Then, instead of the `pretix-widget` tag, use the `pretix-button` tag:

 ```